Francisco Sierralta

-Francisco Andrés Sierralta Carvallo (born 6 May 1997) is a Chilean professional footballer who plays as centre-back for EFL Championship club Watford and the Chile national team.
-He started his career with Universidad Católica in 2015 and then played for Italian clubs in his career.
+Francisco Andrés Sierralta Carvallo (born 6 May 1997) is a Chilean professional footballer who plays as a centre-back or defensive midfielder for Ligue 1 club Auxerre and the Chile national team.
+He started his career with Universidad Católica in 2015 and played for Italian clubs in his career.

 Club career

 Sierralta began his career with Universidad Católica and made his debut in the Chile Cup against Barnechea on 8 July 2015.
 He made his league debut on 26 September, replacing Marco Medel in the final minutes against Huachipato.

-In August 2017, Sierralta joined Udinese and was loaned to Parma.
-Sierralta's loan was extended for another year on 7 August 2018, having achieved promotion to Serie A during his first year with the club.
+In August 2017, Sierralta signed for Udinese before moving to Parma on loan later that year.
+With the latter club having achieved promotion to 2018–19 Serie A, his loan was extended for another year on 7 August 2018.

-On 11 January 2020, Sierralta joined Serie B club Empoli on loan until 30 June 2020.
+On 11 January 2020, Sierralta joined Serie B club Empoli on loan until 30 June.

 On 9 September 2020, Sierralta joined Championship club Watford on a three-year contract.
-He scored his first goal for Watford in a 4–1 win against Rotherham United on 16 March 2021.
+He scored his first goal for Watford in a 4–1 victory against Rotherham United on 16 March 2021.

+On 19 June 2025, Sierralta joined Ligue 1 club Auxerre on a four-year contract.

 International career

-Along with Chile U20, he won the L'Alcúdia Tournament in 2015.
+Along with Chile U20, Sierralta won the L'Alcúdia Tournament in 2015.
+In 2018, he debuted for the Chilean senior squad in a friendly match against Poland.